Norc/foundry-custom-hotbar/README.md

 ## Features
 1. Adds easy access to 10 additional macros in a separate visual grouping
+1. Provides color and position control over both the existing core hotbar and new custom hotbars
 1. Fully system agnostic
    1. Tested with 5E, PF2E, and WFRP
    1. Requests for features that would help support specfic systems are welcomed